by Marian Way in Education

-I went to Coggeshall in Essex on Thursday to spend a day in a primary school classroom, with Julie McCracken, who has introduced her 5, 6 and 7 year-olds to the joys of Clean Language.
-Julie and I are writing a book together on Clean in the Classroom, so I’ve heard many tales of clean goings-on, but this was the first chance I got to see for myself how the children responded to clean questions (they call them the ‘Detail Detective’ questions).
+I went to Coggeshall in Essex to spend a day in a primary school classroom, with Julie McCracken, who has introduced her 5, 6 and 7 year-olds to the joys of Clean Language.
+Julie has written a book on Clean in the Classroom, so I’ve heard many tales of clean goings-on, but this was the first chance I got to see for myself how the children responded to clean questions (they call them the ‘Detail Detective’ questions).
 It was an action-packed day, with children both asking and answering the questions.
 This post is about what happened in the gym lesson.

 Once the children were changed and in the hall, Julie reminded them of a metaphor they were already familiar with: that they should imagine having a ‘string that reaches from the top of your head to the sky’.
 This got them all sitting up straight and was a great way of reminding them to have good posture throughout the lesson.
 Instead of nagging them to sit up straight, she simply said, “Strings on.”

 The lesson centred around the children creating sequences of stretching, balancing and travelling, on apparatus and floor mats.
 After they’d had a go, she talked them through a visualisation where they imagined themselves being on TV in a gymnastics competition, and they were to step into their TV self, and do their sequence again.
 Then came the ‘clean’ bit of the lesson: one child from each group performed their sequence while everyone else looked on.
 Julie asked the onlookers to notice for good quality movements and good ideas, and when the performers had finished she asked them what they noticed: